DuckyMomo20012/image-n-crypt/README.md

 - To handle this response, you can use the function `handleRes` in `client/helpers.py` (This function is used by the client console too).

-Encrypt and decrypt file manually:
+Encrypt and decrypt files manually:

 - You can use functions from file `src/helpers/crypto/crypto.py`: